-As ‘one-offs’, they will not cause a breakdown in your business’ operations.
-But if they begin to appear in number and are not dealt with, they could result in a major non-conformance and the disintegration of your business procedures.
-If a minor non-conformance occurs, it should be considered for potential improvement.
+If a minor non-conformance occurs as a ‘one-off’, it won’t cause a breakdown in your business operations.
+But, if they begin to occur regularly and are not dealt with appropriately, they could result in a major non-conformance and the breakdown of your business procedures.
+If a minor non-conformance occurs, you should consider what to change in that specific area to ensure improvement.

-It should also be used as a springboard for further investigation into your business systems to discover any other weaknesses, which could then be included in your plans for correction.
+It should also be used as a springboard for further investigation into your business systems to discover any other weaknesses, which can then be included in your plans for correction.
 A minor non-conformance will not necessarily affect your certification.
-If it is flagged up in an audit, you will have an agreed amount of time to sort it out, which will be checked by your auditor at the next visit.
+If it’s flagged up in an audit, you’ll have an agreed amount of time to sort it out, which will be checked by your auditor at the next visit.

 Major non-conformances are more serious by their nature as they may have a direct impact on your business.
 For instance, you could see a drop in customer satisfaction or a fall in your reputation.
-If the affected system relates to health and safety, it could be putting your staff at risk.
+If the affected system relates to Health & Safety, it could be putting your staff at risk.

 If a major issue is flagged up, this will also affect your certification as your procedures will not be meeting those set out by your Standard.
-This can lose you both time and money as you will need to make improvements and then potentially have another audit.
+This can cost you valuable time and money, as you’ll need to make improvements and then potentially have another audit.

-Every business needs a little helping hand now and again, so we spoke to our expert consultants to find out what the five most common major non-conformances are.
+We understand that every business can benefit from a little helping hand now and again, so we spoke to our expert consultants to find out what the five most common major non-conformances are.

 1. Issues with documentation